ckincaid17/cs106a-summer-2018/README.md

 lectures are also numbered automatically.

-All lectures in this file are also displayed in the "Lectures" dropdown in the navbar.
-Lectures without a `filename` display disabled links.
+All lectures in this file are also displayed in the "Lectures" dropdown in the navbar, up to the first lecture without a filename.
+Dividers are added between weeks.

 ## Compiling